 Yes!
 We teach that the Bible is the inspired word of God and the heart of the Holy Tradition of the Church (II Thessalonians 2:15).
 In fact, it was through and in the Church that we receive the Bible of today.

 Q: Do you have the Sacraments?

 Yes!
 Anglicans regard the two Gospel Sacraments of Baptism and Holy Communion as being 'generally necessary to salvation'.
-Five other sacramental rites, in their Biblical sense, are also termed sacraments including: Confirmation, Penance, Holy Matrimony (Marriage), Holy Orders, and Holy Unction complete the primary seven Sacraments of the undivided Church.
+Five other sacramental rites, in their Biblical sense, are also termed sacraments including: Confirmation, Penance, Holy Matrimony, Holy Orders, and Holy Unction complete the primary seven Sacraments of the undivided Church.

 The Anglican Church in America (ACA) is a branch of the One, Holy, Catholic and Apostolic Church instituted by Jesus Christ.
 The word 'Anglican' refers to our spiritual heritage and roots in the Church of England.

 The ACA is the American Province of the Traditional Anglican Communion.
 "Anglican" simply means "English" in Latin.
 Our branch of the Catholic Church is as old as the Roman Catholic branch and nearly as old as the eastern catholic, or Orthodox branch of the universal Church.
 Legend suggests that Joseph of Arimathea brought the catholic faith to England and that Aristobulus was consecrated the first Anglican bishop by Saint Paul before St. Peter reached Rome.
 Historic documents list three Anglican bishops as in attendance at the Council of Nicea in 325.